February 7 BBC Winter Meeting – Social Hour, Used Book Sale & Norman Smith!

 Optional Registration

 As we all know February weather in New England can be an… adventure.
-Make sure you get up to the date info on weather related changes by registering in advance.
+Make sure you get up to date info on weather related changes by registering in advance.
 Registering is completely voluntary and will help both us and you plan for the event.
 Thanks!

 For More Information